rkrehn/YTAD/README.md

-# YouTube Album Downloader
+# YouTube Album Downloader (YTAD)

 The software seamlessly downloads full albums from any YouTube Music playlist in the highest available MP3 format.

-Simply copy and paste the playlist link from YouTube Music into YTAD Downloader.
-With one click, it finds the best audio sources across YouTube and stitches together the full album.
-The software grabs the highest bitrate audio available for premium sound quality.
-It's perfect for use with Plex Music.
+Simply copy and paste the playlist link from YouTube Music into YTAD.
+With one click, it finds the best audio sources from the related YouTube video and stitches together the full album.
+YTAD grabs the highest bitrate audio available for premium sound quality.
+It's perfect for use with [Plex Music](https://www.plex.tv/plexamp/).

 ## Tutorial